 Adding Permissions for Node Roles

-After this is done you will have to modify the IAM permissions of the Node Role that is used for your EKS Cluster roles.
-They will require two changes:
+Next, you will have to modify the IAM permissions of the Node Role that is used for your EKS Cluster roles.
+They step will require two changes:

-Note: If using self-managed nodes on EKS you will have to find out the node roles you have assigned within the cluster yourself.
+If you use self-managed nodes on EKS, you will have to find out the node roles you have assigned within the cluster yourself.